ncatlab/nlab-content/pages/9/8/8/2/2889/content.md

 A concise overview of the constructions and definitions just outlined above is in

-* Jardine, _Motivic spaces and the motivic stable catgeory_
+* J. F. Jardine, _Motivic spaces and the motivic stable category_ ([pdf](http://www.aimath.org/WWN/motivesdessins/motivic.pdf))
-  ([pdf](http://www.aimath.org/WWN/motivesdessins/motivic.pdf))

 More details on the [[Nisnevich site]], the [[model structure on simplicial presheaves]] on it and its [[homotopy localization]] to [[A1-homotopy theory]] is in [section 3](http://www.math.uiuc.edu/K-theory/0305/nowmovo.pdf#page=60) of